 - 13.2.1 The training programme should be described in detail either in the operations manual or in a training manual which, whilst it will form part of the operations manual, will be issued as a separate manual.
 The choice will generally depend upon the extent of the operations and the number and types of aircraft in the operator's fleet.
 Most applicants find it convenient to set forth their training programmes in a training manual of one or more volumes to facilitate easy application and updating.
 Depending on the scope and complexity of the proposed operation, the training programmes required by MCAR 2016 may be carried out under the direct control of the air operator or conducted by other training facilities under contract or a combination thereof.
-For flight crew members, the approved training contracted to another facility will be conducted in an approved training organisation and the flight documentation used reflect the air operators' flight safety documents system. - 13.2.2 The training manual must be sufficiently detailed to cover all training and that the following are addressed: - a) Training policies and directives; - b) Administrative support of air operator;
+For flight crew members, the approved training organisation and the flight documentation used reflect the air operators' flight safety documents system. - 13.2.2 The training manual must be sufficiently detailed to cover all training and that the following are addressed: - a) Training policies and directives; - b) Administrative support of air operator;